-In Room 120 one of the boy’s friends waved them to their table.
+In Room 120, one of the boy’s friends waved them to their table.
 She was just under four-foot-six with short white-blonde hair.
-The boy sat across from her and unloaded books from his backpack, but never looked away from the other girl at the table.
-She had hair like maple syrup dripping down her neck as she read a well-worn bible.
-Meanwhile the shorter girl picked at a white eraser with sharp fingernails, dropping crumbs across her quadrant of the table.
+The boy sat across from her and unloaded books from his backpack, but he never looked away from the other girl at the table, who had hair like maple-syrup dripping down her neck as she read a well-worn bible.
+Meanwhile the shorter girl picked at a white eraser with sharp fingernails, spreading crumbs across her quadrant of the table.

 “Oh, sure.”
 Jillian cleared her throat.
 “I’m Jillian Diaz-Jackson.
 I just moved here from the East coast.”
-The short girl with white-blonde hair waved and smiled, then plucked more crumbs from her eraser.
+The short girl with white-blonde hair smiled and waved at her, then plucked more crumbs from her eraser.